James Wright Group: Early years: The Big Apple to James Riot

-The group initially formed as a trio, The Big Apple, in Adelaide in 1967, with Bobby Bishop on drums and vocals, John Carlini on bass guitar and vocals and Bill O'Grady on guitar and vocals.
+The group initially formed as a trio, The Big Apple, in Adelaide in 1967, with Bobby Bishop on drums and vocals, John Carlini (died 2023) on bass guitar and vocals and Bill O'Grady on guitar and vocals.
 Their debut gig was at the Octagon Ballroom in Elizabeth and they soon secured a residency at Big Daddy's Discothèque in 1967.
 They played nightly, sharing the stage with interstate and local acts: The Valentines, The Twilights, James Taylor Move, The Blues Syndicate, and Chain Gang.

 Later that year they added Jamie Swann on vocals and Chubby Carlini on saxophone and as a five-piece changed their name to James Riot.
 They played regularly at The Princeton Club (Burnside Town Hall), St Clair Youth Centre (Woodville), Salisbury Youth Centre (Salisbury) and The Octagon to huge crowds.
 By 1968 the band had a new singer, Dave Taylor, who joined after Swann left suddenly for family reasons.
 The name was changed to James Wright Group.